Thermal-Fluid Design and Energy Cases

 Key Takeaways

-• Thermal-fluid practice starts with the system boundary: closed system, control volume, pipe segment, cycle component, or heat-transfer surface.
+• Define the system boundary first: closed piston-cylinder, steady control volume, pipe segment, cycle component, or heat-transfer surface.

 Define the boundary before the equation

-Thermal-fluid FE questions are often missed before the first number is entered.
-Decide what object you are analyzing: a closed piston-cylinder, a steady-flow control volume, a pipe run, a pump, a nozzle, a turbine, a heat exchanger, or a wall.
-That boundary decides whether mass crosses the surface, whether shaft work appears, whether flow work is embedded in enthalpy, and whether kinetic or potential energy can be neglected.
+Thermal-fluid FE items are often lost before the first number is entered.
+Decide what you are analyzing: a closed piston-cylinder, a steady-flow control volume, a pipe run, a pump, a nozzle, a turbine, a heat exchanger, or a wall.
+That choice decides whether mass crosses the surface, whether shaft work appears, whether flow work is embedded in enthalpy, and whether kinetic or potential energy is negligible.

 Case cueFirst modelCommon trap

-Pump raises water to a tankMechanical energy equationForgetting head loss or pump efficiency
+Pump raises water to a tankMechanical energy equationDropping head loss or efficiency

-Steam through a turbineSteady-flow energy balanceUsing internal energy instead of enthalpy
+Steam through a turbineSteady-flow energy balanceUsing u instead of h

-Air in a rigid tankClosed-system first lawAdding boundary work when volume is constant
+Air in a rigid tankClosed-system first lawAdding boundary work when dV = 0

-Heat exchanger outlet temperatureLMTD or effectiveness-NTUMixing parallel and counterflow logic
+Heat-exchanger outlet tempLMTD or effectiveness-NTUMixing parallel and counterflow

 Test Your Knowledge

-Water flows through a pump that adds 18 m of head to the fluid at a volumetric flow rate of 0.030 m3/s.
-If pump efficiency is 75 percent, which expression gives the required input power?
+A pump adds 18 m of head to water at 0.030 m^3/s with 75% efficiency.
+Which expression gives the required shaft input power?

 A